-The Department of Music at Binghamton University (State University of New York) invites applications for an Assistant Professor of Music Theory, to commence in the Fall 2023 semester in a tenure-track position.
-The successful candidate will be an accomplished and inspiring educator of graduate and undergraduate students, and will teach undergraduate major, graduate-level, and non-major courses that span Western classical and popular music.
-They will have research interests that include theory and analysis of contemporary and/or popular music, producing innovative work that is interdisciplinary, collaborative, and engages current critical discourses in music theory.
+The Department of Music at Binghamton University (State University of New York) invites applications for an Assistant Professor of Music Theory, to commence in the Fall 2024 semester in a tenure-track position.
+The successful candidate will be an accomplished and inspiring educator, and will teach undergraduate and graduate theory and related courses that span Western classical, popular, contemporary, and experimental musics.
+They will have research and/or creative interests that produce innovative work that is interdisciplinary, collaborative, and engages current critical discourses in music.

 The Music Department has a strong commitment to hearing and amplifying the voices of those who have been historically excluded in musical practices and pedagogy.
 Members of historically excluded groups are strongly encouraged to apply.

 The Binghamton University Music Department offers graduate and undergraduate degrees, including the Master of Music degree with emphasis in Collaborative Piano, Composition, Conducting, History & Literature, Instrumental Performance, and Vocal Performance; the Master of Music in Opera, the Bachelor of Music in Performance, and the Bachelor of Arts in Music.
 The department also serves students from all majors across the university as part of Harpur College of Arts and Sciences.